Famitsu scores

-The first game to receive a perfect score was The Legend of Zelda: Ocarina of Time, released in 1998 by Nintendo for the Nintendo 64.
-Nintendo is the publisher with the highest number of perfect scoring games with nine total, followed by Square Enix with five, and both Konami and Sega with three.
-Nintendo is additionally the developer with the highest number of perfect scoring games with seven total, followed by Kojima Productions and Square Enix with four each.
-Video game franchises with multiple perfect scoring games include The Legend of Zelda with four, Metal Gear with three, and both Dragon Quest and Final Fantasy with two.
+Famitsu was first published in 1986, and gave its first perfect score in 1998 to The Legend of Zelda: Ocarina of Time, released by Nintendo for the Nintendo 64.
+Nintendo is the publisher with the highest number of perfect scoring games with ten total, followed by Square Enix with five, Sega with four and Konami with three.
+Nintendo is additionally the developer with the highest number of perfect scoring games with eight total, followed by Kojima Productions and Square Enix with four each.
+The console with the highest number of perfect-scoring games is the PlayStation 3, with seven total.
+Four of the perfect-scoring games on PlayStation 3 were also released on the Xbox 360, which is tied with the Wii for the second-highest number of perfect scores at five total.
+Video game franchises with multiple perfect scoring games include The Legend of Zelda with five, Metal Gear with three, and Dragon Quest, Final Fantasy, and Like a Dragon with two.
 Of the games to receive perfect scores, only three were either published and/or developed by a non-Japanese company – The Elder Scrolls V: Skyrim, Grand Theft Auto V, and Ghost of Tsushima.